oplS16projects/FP1/README.md

 ## My Library: (web-server/insta)
 ## My Name : Laura Lucaciu
-Web Server provides a way to quickly configure and start a servlet Constructs a function that checks whether particular Digest credentials (the second argument of the returned function) are correct given the HTTP method provided as the first argument and the secret hash computed by lookup-HA1.
+I have played around with this library and provided username, password also displaying messages.
-I have played around providing username and password and displaying messages.
+The original code was displaying a username.

 This block of code returns a header that instructs the Web browser to request a username and password from the client using Digest authentication with realm as the realm, private-key as the server’s contribution to the nonce, and opaque as the data passed through the client.